cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

   `0.0.0.0` represents all addresses of the node.
 In a real production setup, you would choose the IP address of the network card that is on the network common with `kms-alice`.

-* Make it not look for the consensus key on file:
+* Make sure it will not look for the consensus key on file:

   <CodeGroup>